 Varicose veins most often present as large, swollen, bluish veins that run just below the surface of the skin.
 They almost always affect the legs and are usually painful and unappealing.
-About 25 percent of women and 15 percent of men suffer from the physical or social discomfort of varicose veins, and half of people over the age of 50 report having them.
+About 25 percent of women and 15 percent of men suffer from the physical or social discomfort of varicose veins, and half of people over the age of 50 reports having them.

 Improve circulation in the leg.

-Resolve pain, discomfort and swelling.
+Resolve pain, discomfort, and swelling.